dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_CONSOLIDATION_SUMMARY.md

 ## The Problem in One Sentence

-Operation execution logic was duplicated between `SpyWindow` (UI testing) and `ProcedureExecutor` (background automation), causing **GetHTML to fail with encoding errors** in ProcedureExecutor while working fine in SpyWindow.
+Operation execution logic was duplicated between `AutomationWindow` (UI testing) and `ProcedureExecutor` (background automation), causing **GetHTML to fail with encoding errors** in ProcedureExecutor while working fine in AutomationWindow.

 ---

 ## The Solution in One Sentence

-Created a shared `OperationExecutor` service that contains all 30+ operation implementations once, with sophisticated HTTP/encoding logic from SpyWindow now available to both callers.
+Created a shared `OperationExecutor` service that contains all 30+ operation implementations once, with sophisticated HTTP/encoding logic from AutomationWindow now available to both callers.

 ---